 - Pre Primary (Early Childhood Education): Ages 3–5

-The School of Education provides teacher education programs approved by the MN Professional Educator Licensing and Standards Board and as a result meet the state standards adopted for licensure programs as defined in state Rule 8710.2000 through 8710.8080.
-All licensure programs are aligned with INTASC (Interstate Teacher Assessment and Support Consortium) standards and the Minnesota Standards of Effective Practice.
+The School of Education provides teacher education programs approved by the Minnesota Professional Educator Licensing and Standards Board.
+They meet the state standards adopted for licensure programs as defined in state Rule 8710.2000 through 8710.8080.
+All licensure programs are aligned with the Interstate Teacher Assessment and Support Consortium (INTASC) standards and the Minnesota Standards of Effective Practice.

 You will develop effective communication skills and be able to teach children in grades K-6.